starboi02/Covid19-Tracker/README.md

 # Covid-19 Tracker

-An app to track Covid-19
+A Java based app to track Covid-19.
 This app is made with the main motive of spreading awareness and providing statistical data related to Covid-19 Pandemic.

 ## Using the Application